 Watch this video to see how it works:

-We have tested several cat deterrents, and the most effective ones are those that release a burst of air upon detecting movement.
-Unfortunately, they are impractical when keeping cats away from a baby’s crib, simply because they are loud.
+We have tested several cat deterrents, and the most effective ones are those that release a burst of air or loud beeps upon detecting movement.
+Unfortunately, they are impractical when keeping cats away from a baby’s crib.

 The next best choice for your circumstances is an ultrasonic sound emitter.
-It’s advantage is in its consistency.
-The sound is released every time the cat approaches, no exceptions, therefore a cat sees absolutely no point continuing to trying coming close to the crib.
-You can buy buy an ultrasonic cat deterrent here.
+Its advantage is its consistency.
+The sound is released every time the cat approaches, with no exceptions.
+Therefore, a cat sees absolutely no point continuing to trying coming close to the crib.
+You can buy an ultrasonic cat deterrent here.
+Our suggestion, however, is to turn it off whenever you are nearby.
+Your movements may trigger the sound and your cat will dislike it.

-If you have some time before the baby arrives, you should start training your cat right away.
-Get a crib (if you haven’t already), put its assigned spot, and put the motion-activated pet deterrent right next to it.
-This way you will, first, have an opportunity to observe how the whole scheme goes in advance, and second, your cat’s new limitations will not be linked to the arrival of the baby, which will make their mutual relationship better.
+If you are still waiting for your baby’s arrival, you can start to get your cat used to the situation right away.
+Get a crib (if you haven’t already), but its assigned spot, and put the motion-activated pet deterrent right next to it.
+This way you will, first, have an opportunity to observe how the whole thing works.
+Second, your cat won’t connect his new limitation with the arrival of the baby.
+And that is a massive difference for their relationship later.

-Regardless of whether or not you have a cat, using a baby monitor instead of peeking through a keyhole is a sound decision.
+Regardless of whether or not you have a cat, using a baby monitor is a sound decision.
 It provides peace of mind for you, your baby will be able to sleep undisturbed, and you will still be able to know that everything’s alright.

-In the mean time, your cat may be either outside the closed door or napping on his own cat tree inside the room, but at a safe distance from the crib.
+In the meantime, your cat may be either outside the closed door or napping on his own cat tree inside the room.
+In either case, at a safe distance from the crib.
 The latter is cute and safe, as long as you have the monitor.
 And, while you think they’re both just sleeping, in cat terms, napping together is bonding.

 Okay, keep your attention here for just one minute more.
 We know, parents of babies are very short on time, and playing with a cat is way down the list of priorities.

-In such circumstances, directing you to play with your cat more than you have been is like training a bird not to fly—a thing that is done only by college professors who are far away from real life.
+In such circumstances, directing you to play with your cat more is like training a fish to fly.
+Yeah, it ain’t gonna fly.

 But playing is fricking important to your cat’s sanity and good behavior.
 Click here to learn why.